Over the years, I’ve slowly come to appreciate the idea the some areas are not truly appreciated if I limit myself only to backpacking.

 I think back to an experience in the Pawnee Grasslands.
 A place that was only revealed its subtle beauty when staying there overnight.
 The vast plains were best enjoyed in silence while watching the sun setting over the distant Rockies.
 A similar trip to The Great Sand Dunes had the place come to life for us one cold and isolated-feeling Thanksgiving weekend.

-And add to these special places the time a past partner and I spent in Chaco Canyon over Christmas break.
+And add to these special places the time someone and I spent in Chaco Canyon over Christmas break.

 Located in an isolated part of New Mexico, Chaco was arguably the heart of what is now called the Four Corner regions.
 An ancient trading, cultural and religious center, Chaco’s influence was felt all over the American Southwest and possibly beyond.